elisehardy/Master-CRAFT/README.md

-# Master-craft
+# Kill-mob

-The goal of this project is to realize a 3D voxel world represented only by 3D cubes in the spirit of **Minecraft**.
+The goal of this project is to realize a 3D shoot voxel world represented only by 3D cubes.

 ## Prerequisites

-To run *Mastercraft*, you need:
+To run *kill-mob*, you need:

 * `CMake >= 3.7`
 * `SDL2 >= 2.0.2`